simoneboscolo99/5K_JFS/README.md

 ## Contributing

 To contribute to 5K JFS, clone this repo locally and commit your code on a separate branch.
-Please write unit tests for your code and then open a *pull request*. *issue*
+Please write unit tests for your code and then open a *pull request*.
+If you find any bug in our code, let us know by opening an *issue*.
+We will be grateful to any contribution!

 ## History
 See the file [CHANGELOG.md](./CHANGELOG.md).